 What is ACHMA VISB BILL PYMNT?

-It is most commonly reported as an electronic Verizon Wireless bill payment appearing on a bank or checking-account statement.
+ACHMA VISB BILL PYMNT is usually an electronic Verizon Wireless bill payment appearing on a bank, checking-account, debit-card, or ACH statement.

 Is ACHMA VISB definitely Verizon?

-Available reports strongly associate it with Verizon Wireless, but you should confirm the individual payment through My Verizon or directly with Verizon and your bank.
+Available consumer reports strongly associate it with Verizon Wireless, but you should confirm the individual payment through My Verizon, Verizon customer service, and your bank.

 Yes.
 Verizon Auto Pay can automatically debit the selected payment method each month for the account balance.

 The descriptor is most commonly associated with Verizon Wireless reports.
-However, Verizon also accepts electronic payments for home services.
-Check both mobile and home Verizon accounts when applicable.
+However, if you have Verizon home services, check both mobile and home Verizon accounts when investigating.

 What is the long number after ACHMA VISB?